 However, some double-bevel models of the Kiritsuke knife have recently appeared on the market.
 These are commonly referred to as Kiritsuke Gyutos, and they have the same visual appeal as traditional Kiritsuke, although with the additional adaptability of the edge, which is double-beveled.

 Damascus steel or high carbon are frequently used in Kiritsuke knives.
 They have razor-sharp blades that need to be sharpened regularly.
 They're statement knives, with a straight blade and sword-like tip that makes them easily recognized.
+Learn more about japanese knife types.

 What Is a Kiritsuke Knife Used for?